tournepivoine/shinpokered-fr/README.md

   - Revive items cannot be used in battles
   - Mewtwo will prevent you from using a master ball on it and use AI to choose moves
   - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
+  - Oak's pokeballs will be upgraded to great balls if you beat the route 22 rival in hard mode
 - Softlock Warp
   - instantly teleport back to your mom's house if you get stuck or are unable to move after updating to a new patch
   - sets money to at least 1000 if you have less than that
   - Intructions to perform:
     - go to the start menu and put the cursor on OPTION
     - press and hold DOWN on the d-pad (the cursor will now be on EXIT)
     - while continuing to hold DOWN, press and hold SELECT
     - while continuing to hold those two buttons, press B
     - the start menu should close and you will warp back to your mom's house
 - Vanilla Options Reset
   - Deactivates all special options (such as in preparation to update to a new patch)
   - Intructions to perform:
     - go to the start menu and put the cursor on the top option (usually POKEDEX)
     - press and hold UP on the d-pad (the cursor will now be on EXIT)
     - while continuing to hold UP, press and hold SELECT
     - while continuing to hold those two buttons, press B
     - the start menu should close and you will hear a jingle confirming that the option reset worked
 - Debug Damage Display: As a debugging cheat, damage values will be displayed in battle as the UI updates
   - Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'
   - Zero damage is not displayed